 - Keep it to just a few colours per page.
-Common misconception is that good design is a lot of good colour.
+A common misconception is that good design is a lot of good colours.
 It isn’t, it’s a few colours used well.
 Less is more.

 - Images are good.
-Take 15 minutes to find high quality stock images (they can even be free) and help people visualise the story you’re telling.
-But keep them to less than 100KB, big images make pages load slowly, amd as we said earlier, slow sites are a big no no.
+Take 15 minutes to find high-quality stock images (they can even be free) and help people visualise the story you’re telling.
+But keep them to less than 100KB, big images make pages load slowly, and as we said earlier, slow sites are a big no-no.

 - Break the text up.
 Separate out points and keep it minimal.
 Prioritise what points you want to get across.